 Governance

 In 2015-16, the Board had 8 members; this was within the minimum to maximum range of 5 to 20 members stated in the bylaws.
-The 2015-16 calendar listed 5 Board meetings, and met 5 times, but this did not meet the requirement of the Charter Schools Act to meet monthly.
+The 2015-16 calendar listed 5 Board meetings, and met 5 times, which met the DOE-approved bylaws, but this did not meet the requirement of the Charter Schools Act to meet monthly.
 The Board posted board meeting agendas and minutes on their website.
 The Board met quorum for 5 out of the 5 meetings that took place in 2015-16.

 In 2016-17, the Board had 9 members; this was within the minimum to maximum range of 5 to 20 members stated in the bylaws.
 The 2016-17 calendar listed 5 Board meetings, and met 5 times, but this did not meet the requirement of the Charter Schools Act to meet monthly.
 The Board posted board meeting agendas and minutes on their website.
 The Board met quorum for 5 out of the 5 meetings that took place in 2016-17.